What Happens When You Stop Using Rogaine? 2024 Research

 How does Rogaine work?

-When applied, topical minoxidil or Rogaine is absorbed by the skin and enters the hair follicles.
-Within the follicle, the sulfotransferase enzyme converts minoxidil into its biologically active form, known as minoxidil sulfate.
+When applied, Rogaine is absorbed by the skin and converted by the enzyme sulfotransferase into its active form, minoxidil sulfate.

 How does Rogaine affect the hair growth cycle?